Deck Stain Calculator

 How many coats of stain do I need?

 Most homeowner jobs use 2 coats.
-The first coat soaks into the wood and primes it; the second builds the visible finish.
+The first coat soaks into the wood and primes it.
+The second builds the visible finish.
 Solid stains usually need 2 coats minimum.
 Semi-transparent often gets by with 1-2 depending on color depth and wood absorbency.
 Bare or freshly sanded wood may need a third coat to develop full color.
-Always wait the manufacturer's recommended dry time between coats — 4-24 hours typical.
+Wait the manufacturer's recommended dry time between coats, typically 4-24 hours.

 What are the coverage rates by stain type?